Immigrate to Canada

 IRCC targets a 6-month service standard for complete applications.
 Upon approval, you receive a COPR and become a permanent resident.

-Your Permanent Residence Roadmap
+Your Permanent Residence Overview

-- ✓Express Entry CRS score optimization
+- ✓Express Entry CRS score analysis

 - ✓PNP streams matched to your profile

-- ✓Processing time projections by pathway
+- ✓Processing-time references by pathway